Filter Content

 Read Less

-During Term 3, each Thursday afternoon, our teachers will be conducting Pastoral Care lessons with students that focus on ‘Relationships’.
-Particularly, we will be looking at the social-emotional keys to success of ‘Confidence and Persistence”.
+During Term 4, each Thursday afternoon, our teachers will be conducting Pastoral Care lessons with students that focus on ‘Relationships’.
+Particularly, we will be looking at the social-emotional key to success of ‘Resilience”.

 Parents and carers can support this focus at home by taking opportunities to discuss and teach students about the importance of: